GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

 In the [Cloud Functions console](http://console.cloud.google.com/functions), select the `callback_data` function and select its Logs.
-This function was created when you followed the [Sigfox-GCP integration guide](https://cloud.google.com/community/tutorials/sigfox-gw) earlier.
-Verify that you can see the new messages in Stackdriver Logging for the function.
-This function receives the messages from Sigfox backend and forwards them to Cloud Pub/Sub.
+This function was created when you followed the [Sigfox - Google Cloud integration guide](https://cloud.google.com/community/tutorials/sigfox-gw) earlier.
+Verify that you can see the new messages in Cloud Logging for the function.
+This function receives the messages from Sigfox backend and forwards them to Pub/Sub.

-**Example Stackdriver Logging for the `callback_data` function:**
+**Example Cloud Logging for the `callback_data` function:**

     Received Sigfox message:
     {